200sc/geva/README.md

 We could add a way to evaluate fitness based on a random group of test inputs, instead of always evaluating all fitnesses by all test inputs.

+While running a neural network is entirely concurrent, it'd be great if we could modify selection and crossover to also be concurrent-- crossover being concurrent is probably going to be simple once we have dedicated methods for parent pairing (generate a list of pairs, then split a goroutine off for each pair, and collect the results).

 Once the above is done, we'd like to add Genetic Programs and Genetic Algorithms.

 Then, a conversion to the JVM (Probably Scala).